Fine-grained Image-to-Image Transformation towards Visual Recognition: Experiments

 \textbf{Dataset.} For Multi-PIE dataset, following the setting in \cite{tran2017disentangled}, we use $337$ subjects with neutral expression and $9$ poses within $\pm60$ degree.
 The first $200$ subjects form an auxiliary set, which is used for training the generative models.
 The rest $137$ subjects form a standard set, which is used to conduct visual recognition experiments.
 We crop and align the faces and resize each image to $96\times96$.

-The car images in the CompCars \cite{yang2015large} dataset contain several viewpoints, including frontal view, frontal left side, rear view, rear side, side, and so on.
+The car images in the CompCars \cite{yang2015large} dataset contain several viewpoints, including frontal, frontal left side, rear view, rear side, side, and other views.
 Note that the same car model can have totally different colors.
 Since the rear views may contribute less to the identification of the car model, we remove all the images with rear views and keep only images with the following five viewpoints: frontal, frontal left, frontal right, left side, and right side.
 We also remove minor categories containing less than $10$ samples.
 All the images are resized to $224\times224$.
 Similar to the setting in Multi-PIE, we split the filtered dataset into an auxiliary set which contains images of $1,181$ car models, and a standard set which contains images of another $296$ car models.
-These two sets are disjoint in terms of the category label.
+These two sets are disjoint in terms of model category.

 \textbf{Existing Models to Compare.} We compare our model with the state-of-the-art models DR-GAN \cite{tran2017disentangled}, CR-GAN \cite{tian2018cr} and Two-step \cite{hadad2018two}, which also aim at generating fine-grained objects given a target attribute as the condition.
-For fair comparison, we adjust the generator of each model to have a comparable amount of parameters.
+For a fair comparison, we adjust the generator of each model to have a comparable amount of parameters.
 Note that there are other models for image-to-image transformation.
 However, many of them need pose masks or landmarks as guidance \cite{li2018carigan,ma2018disentangled}, which differs from our setting.
 Therefore, it is not appropriate to compare them with our model.
-We also do not compare our model with StyleGAN \cite{karras2019style}, PG-GAN \cite{karras2017progressive} or other similar models since they are unconditional models that cannot generate categorical images.
+We also do not compare our model with StyleGAN \cite{karras2019style}, PG-GAN \cite{karras2017progressive}, or other similar models since they are unconditional models that cannot generate categorical images.

 \textbf{Evaluation Metric.} Since our task is visual recognition oriented image transformation, we primarily evaluate the identity preservation performance of each model and report classification accuracy on identity preservation and few-shot learning experiments.
-We do not use FID \cite{heusel2017gans} or Inception Score \cite{salimans2016improved} to quantify the generated images, since they are mainly used to evaluate the visual quality of images.
+We do not use FID \cite{heusel2017gans} or Inception Score \cite{salimans2016improved} to quantify the generated images since they are mainly used to evaluate the visual quality of images.